 MiQ was selected for our deep background in medical device automation and manufacturing.
 Our customer team drew on MiQ’s machine vision capabilities to design the means for guiding and measuring the precise assembly process.

-MiQ Partners delivered an automated assembly in which a robot inserts a sensor into an applicator with a .001” difference in diameter with zero contact until the part is seated.
+MiQ Partners delivered an automated assembly in which a robot inserts a sensor into a cylinder with zero contact until the part is seated.
 Real-time camera data is used to determine the angle of the sensor and make adjustments until fully inserted.
-A second robot then inserts a push pin into the applicator with a .002” difference in diameter without damaging the sensitive component.
+Through our precision engineering, we were able to automate complex and delicate processes without compromising any aspect of the product’s integrity.